 According to the FBI, internet scammers who fish for targets on dating sites often target women who are recently divorced or widowed.
 In other words - emotionally vulnerable.

-Most often those victims are both educated and computer literate, and yet they’re still taken, often for hundreds of thousands of dollars.
-In the last three years, victims in the US and Canada who came forward reported losing nearly $1 billion collectively – and that’s just the people who were willing to admit they’d fallen for a scam.
+Most often those victims are both educated and computer literate.
+And yet they’re still taken, often for hundreds of thousands of dollars.
+In the last three years, victims in the US and Canada who came forward reported losing nearly $1 billion collectively.
+And that’s just the people who were willing to admit they’d fallen for a scam.

 As Steven Baker of the Federal Trade Commission told the New York Times, “I don’t think there is a general understanding of how much of this romance scam stuff is out there, how it works and what the consequences are.
 It’s staggering how many people fall for it.”

-Scammers usually follow a simple formula:
+Online dating scammers usually follow a simple formula:

-- Acquire a target.
 Scammers typically troll for victims on a dating site or social media like Facebook.

-- Build trust.
-He’ll start endearing himself to you – often bonding over “shared” experiences gleaned from things in your dating profile or that you posted on Facebook.
+He’ll start endearing himself to you - often bonding over “shared” experiences gleaned from things in your dating profile or that you posted on Facebook.

-- Dangle the carrot.
 Once you’re emotionally hooked, he’ll make plans to meet in person, but always cancels.
 The reasons are usually plausible, and designed to make you sympathize with his plight.

-- Ask for money.
 This could start out small, like money to cover a plane ticket to visit you (but he’ll have to cancel the flight last minute), a medical emergency, or an unexpected legal fee.
 Gradually, that amount will increase until you stop sending it.

 And before you start thinking, “I would never fall for that,” remember that scammers literally do this for a living.
-It’s a full-time job, and they’re very good at manipulating your emotions and tugging at your heart strings.
+It’s a full-time job, and they’re very good at manipulating your emotions and tugging at your heartstrings.